 These Design & Applied Arts colleges are most popular for a reason.
 Click on their profiles and check out what other areas they are highly ranked in.

 Fashion Institute of Technology is the best choice if you're thinking about a college degree in Design & Applied Arts.
-35.8% of undergraduates at Fashion Institute of Technology are Design majors.
+Design is a fairly popular major at Fashion Institute of Technology exceeding 1,365 graduates in 2018.
 The setting in a significant city is wonderful for students seeking out considerable prospects for social networking, experience, and discovery.

 It's hard to find a better school than Savannah College of Art and Design if you wish to study Design & Applied Arts.
-Design is a fairly popular major at Savannah College of Art and Design exceeding 629 graduates in 2018.
+Design is a fairly popular major at Savannah College of Art and Design exceeding 808 graduates in 2018.
 The location in a big city is tremendous for young people seeking ample chances for networking, experience, and life.

 Any student who is interested in Design & Applied Arts needs to take a look at FIDM/Fashion Institute of Design & Merchandising - Los Angeles.
 Enjoy a strong concentration on Design & Applied Arts in the major at FIDM/Fashion Institute of Design & Merchandising - Los Angeles.
 Based in Los Angeles, California, this institution is a sound option for students who enjoy the thrills of a substantial city.

 Every student pursuing a degree in Design & Applied Arts has to check out Pratt Institute - Main.
-Students who graduate from the Design program earn an average of $40,965 in their early career salary, and $76,787 in their mid-career salary.
+Design majors from Pratt Institute - Main receive an earnings boost of about 9.8% above the typical income of Design graduates.
 Based in Brooklyn, New York, this school is right for young people who blossom in an urban setting.

 Full Sail University is a great option for students pursuing a Design & Applied Arts degree.
 The destination of Winter Park, Florida, is great for students who opt for a less busy, suburban space.